scala/docs.scala-lang/_getting-started/sbt-track/getting-started-with-scala-and-sbt-on-the-command-line.md

 ```
 - hello-world
-    - project (sbt uses this to install manage plugins and dependencies)
+    - project (sbt uses this to install and manage plugins and dependencies)
         - build.properties
     - src
         - main
             - scala (All of your scala code goes here)
-                -Main.scala (Entry point of program) <-- this is all we need for now
+                - Main.scala (Entry point of program) <-- this is all we need for now
-    build.sbt (sbt's build definition file)
+    - build.sbt (sbt's build definition file)
 ```

 After you build your project, sbt will create more `target` directories